kamialie/education/README.md

 Therefore methods to be used are `append(element)`, `appendleft(element)`, `pop()` and `popleft()`. `pop()` on empty deque will cause an exception, thus, check with `len()` first.

+---

+### Queue

+Use deque from python's collections with corresponding operations to use it as a queue (popleft and append)

 ## Automation